-The draft did not include reference to the Israeli bonds, but did include reference to the $100 Million loan to Israel from the Export Development Coorporation, and referenced the United Nations Human Right Commissions concerns about Israel’s administraiton of the occupied Palestinian territory.
-Also, the letter mentioned the problematic record on voting on United Nations resolutions by Canada.
+The draft did not include reference to the Israeli bonds, but did include reference to the $100 Million loan to Israel from the Export Development Coorporation, and referenced the United Nations Human Right Commissions concerns about Israel’s administration of the occupied Palestinian territory.
+Also, the letter mentioned the problematic voting record on United Nations resolutions by Canada.

 The beginning of the cooperation with the pro-Israel lobby was underway.

 General Council 27 in 1977 approved a resolution that aligned with the United Nations General Assembly Resolution 3379 (1974) that zionism is racism.
 The General Council also indicated that the church insist the Canadian government external affairs support the Palestinian people in being represented by the Palestinian Liberation Organization (PLO).
 This resolution seemed to be completely ignored by the United Church.